cinight/SimpleTools/Assets/Editor/ShaderVariantTool/README.md

    - The last column "Complied Count" = how many variants in that snippet contain this keyword.
 2. Shouldn't the tool show all the keywords in every individual variant?
    - In most of my use case, I care more about what keywords are being included (i.e. not stripped) in the build, instead of individual variant, which the keyword list for each variant could be too many/long to look at.
+   - If you do need the detailed variant list, use [Project Auditor](https://github.com/Unity-Technologies/ProjectAuditor/blob/master/Documentation~/Installing.md#package-manager-ui-recommended)